 Meg Meyers, “Running Up That Hill”

 Pressing play on “Running Up That Hill” almost knocked me out of my listening seat.
-It was a perfect example of what was different with the Alexx V… the sheer amount of detail and air being resolved on the synthesizer & Meg Myers voice left me gobsmacked.
+It was a perfect example of what was different with the Alexx V… the sheer amount of detail and air being resolved on the synthesizer & Meg Myers’s voice left me gobsmacked.
 I froze…the goosebumps were instantaneous, something I hadn’t had with that track in my room in the past.
-When this track was played at a low or insanely high volume, I had the same viral reaction.
+I had the same viral reaction when this track was played at a low or insanely high volume.

 Sting, “Rushing Water”

-The Alexx V presented a huge sound stage with precise placement of all elements.
+The Alexx V presented a vast sound stage with precise placement of all elements.
 The drums were fast and tight, tonally perfect, with the right texture and decay.
-Sting’s voice rides on top of the rhythm section and all-up reproduction took me back in time to the Colosseum.
+Sting’s voice rides on top of the rhythm section, and all-up reproduction took me back to the Colosseum.

 Ben Harper, “Amen Omen”

 “Amen Omen” is one of my favorite Harper tracks.
 It’s an acid test for tonality for me when I change something in my room.
-Hitting play revealed perfection in tonality emanating from the Alexx V, but also flexed the Alexx’s ability to reveal a little more detail on the edge of Harper’s voice as well as the cymbals and quieter sounds in the track.
+Hitting play revealed perfection in tonality emanating from the Alexx V but also flexed the Alexx’s ability to reveal a little more detail on the edge of Harper’s voice and the cymbals and quieter sounds in the track.
 By far the best reproduction I have heard of that track to date in my room or any room where I have played this.

 Dixie Chicks, “Landslide”

-To demonstrate Wilson low frequency muscle, this Beyonce track should light up a room.
-Low frequency and texture off the bass guitar were explosive, fast, and beautifully textured.
-The room pressurized instantly, and I would saw was elevated significantly compared to my prior experience with the Alexia Series-2 paired with 2 WATCH Dog subwoofers.
-If you listen to this track, listen all the way to the finish, halfway through there is a transition with a jet-black background before it takes off again.
+This Beyonce track should light up a room to demonstrate Wilson’s low-frequency muscle.
+The low frequency and texture of the bass guitar were explosive, fast, and beautifully textured.
+The room pressurized instantly, and the low octaves were elevated significantly compared to my prior experience with the Alexia Series-2 paired with 2 WATCH Dog subwoofers.
+If you listen to this track, listen to the finish; halfway through, there is a transition with a jet-black background before it takes off again.

 Chris Stapleton, “Death Row”

 If you could listen to just one track on the Alexx V, I’d choose this Chris Stapleton track.
 It brings together all of what I am hearing in the new speaker, expressed in the incredible tonality and midrange as you hear Stapleton sing from the heart in this chest.
 Gobs of detail across this voice and the instruments take you to that moment when it was recorded.
-All of this is produced with a large soundstage, precise placement, and dynamics and texture.
-Some speakers do some of these things, but it’s rare to see all of this at the same time.
+This is produced with a large soundstage, precise placement, and dynamics and texture.
+Some speakers do some of these things, but it’s rare to see all of this simultaneously.